 Anheuser-Busch won the arbitration with Grupo Modelo – prompting the boss to take the team on a night out.
 “When I received the award, I was compelled to find the arbitration team and celebrate,” von Wobeser says.

 In another case – for a chemicals company in ICC proceedings brought by a competitor over an alleged breach of a purchase agreement – the team won its client full costs after the tribunal dismissed the claim (Hunton & Williams was co-counsel).

-The firm also secured a win for its client ICA in a multimillion-dollar claim regarding the construction of a hydroelectric project.
-Following the win, ICA has instructed Von Wobeser y Sierra in a number of its most important arbitrations.
+The firm secured a win for its client, ICA, in a multimillion-dollar claim regarding the construction of a hydroelectric project.
+Following the win, ICA has instructed Von Wobeser y Sierra in a number of its most important arbitration cases.